stephlj/Traces/README.md

 #Single-Molecule FRET Analysis Code#

 Welcome to Stephanie Johnson's smFRET code repository!
 While you are welcome to download the repository as-is and run it off the shelf (at your own risk, I make no guarantees this code is "right"), this code is written as modularly as possible, so that it can be adapted as needed for your own experiment.
 For example, `FindSpots` should find spots in any image you give it (as a function of user-specified parameters, such as the sizes of the spots, how close together they can be, etc).
+You should be able to write your own FindSpots function and as long as it takes an image and returns spot centers, it will interface with the rest of the code.
 A wrapper function that calls various portions of the analysis in proper order, called `smFRET.m`, is included but is highly tailored to my setup.

 The general outline of the analysis workflow is:
 (1) Calculate a map that correlates pixels in the acceptor channel image to pixels in the donor channel image, as these will never be perfectly aligned in an smFRET setup.
 Or, load an old one.